worldbank/MFMod-ModelFlow/Bolivia/Bolivia readme.md

     * a 1 percent of GDP increase in goverment spending on transfers to households
 * a permanent $20 increase in the price of crude oil
 * a permanent 10 percent depreciation of the currency
+* a temporary one-year 1 percent increase in the monetary policy interest rate;
+* a permanent one percent increase in total factor productivity;

 A comprehensive introduction to the World Bank Models using Modelflow can be found [here](http:\\WorldBank_ModelFlow.github.com)